What Is a Black Moon and Is There One in 2026?

 Alternatively, a Black Moon can be seasonal, when an extra New Moon occurs in an astronomical season.
 Typically, each season contains three New Moons, but when a season experiences four New Moons, the third one is designated as a Black Moon.

-Also, this expression is used when there’s no New Moon in a month.
-This can only happen in February because it is the only calendar month that is shorter than a lunar month.
+Also, this expression is used when there's either no New Moon or no Full Moon in a month.
+This can only happen in February because it is the only calendar month that is shorter than the lunar cycle.

 Next Black Moons by type